1190452/LAPR3/Documents/UC7/UC7_AddVehicle.md

-# UC 7 - Add electric scooter
+# UC 7 - Add Vehicle

 ## 1. Requirements Engineering

 ### Brief Format

 The administrator chooses to create an electric scooter on the system.
-The system requests the necessary (i.e. id and the maximum battery).
+The system requests the necessary (i.e. licencePlate, maximumBattery, actualBattery, enginePower, ampereHour, voltage, weight, pharmacyID, typeVehicle).
 The administrator enters the requested data.
 The system asks for confirmation.
 The administrator confirms.
 The system informs the administrator of the success of the operation.

 ### SSD